mesoform/amazon-sagemaker-mlflow-fargate/README.md

 **N.B:** In this diagram above, the load balancer is launched on a public subnet and is internet facing.
-In the stack from this repo, security groups are configured to only allow access to mlflow from within the vpc, and from an IP specified with the `AccessIp` parameter.
+In the stack from this repo, security groups are configured to only allow access to mlflow from within the vpc, and from IPs specified in the environment variable `MLFLOW_ACCESS_IPS`, which takes the format of a comma separated list.